 Right from the start, there’s a duality going on with Nicki Minaj who embodies both a masked evil queen and a crowned heiress showing a dignified face to the people.

-The camera then does a close up on a sword that tells you everything you need to know about this video.
+The camera then does a close up of a sword that tells you everything you need to know about this video.